msp-strath/cs208-logic/pages/halting-problem.md

 **DRAFT**

+This page assumes that you have understood the [proof rules for quantifiers](pred-logic-rules.html) and [proof rules for equality](equality.html) pages and completed all the exercises there.

 One of the foundational results of Computer Science is that there is no program which can reliably tell if another program will halt on a given input.
 This page goes through a formal proof of this fact.

 ## Vocabulary